 Employment lawyers told Bloomberg that Amazon’s relationship with Redmond-based Microsoft, another key cloud competitor, isn’t quite as litigious when it comes to non-competes, suggesting to some that Google may be regarded as a more immediate threat to AWS.

 Gov. Jay Inslee sought to rein in the abuse of non-compete agreements with the “Non-Compete Act,” that went into effect in January.
-But the law applies only to employees who make less than $100,000 per year, exempting most Amazon tech workers from its protections.
+But there are limits to the non-compete act.
+The law applies only to employees who make less than $100,000 per year, exempting most Amazon tech workers from its protections.
 Law makers said Amazon lobbyists played a role in reducing the law’s salary threshold from $180,000 to $100,000.

 Similarly, Washington Attorney General Bob Ferguson has succeeded in nearly eliminating the use of no-poach clauses in the state, but only for relatively lower-wage employees working for corporate franchises like Jimmy John’s.